fluix/ffbt/README.md

 - create an empty index.ts file
 - run `ffbt dev . --server`

-You can run FFBT as a global executable or install it locally and invoke via NPM sripts
+You can run FFBT as a global executable or install it locally and invoke via NPM scripts

 ## How about unit tests?
 We don't include a testing framework.
 Every project is unique and sometimes needs a specific test environment.
-We suggest to start from [Jest](https://jestjs.io/) because it's fast and reliable solution.
+We suggest starting from [Jest](https://jestjs.io/) because it's a fast and reliable solution.

 Quick setup (using [ts-jest](https://github.com/kulshekhar/ts-jest) for Typescript support):
 ```